Online Learning under Budget and ROI Constraints via Weak Adaptivity: Adaptivity in Primal-Dual Frameworks

-Differently from previous work, we require $\cRp$ and $\cRd$ to be \emph{weakly adaptive}, that is, they should guarantee sublinear \emph{adaptive} (\emph{a.k.a. interval}) regret (see, \eg \cite{hazan2007adaptive,luo2018efficient}).
-This notion of regret is stronger than ``standard'' external regret (see \citet[Chapter 10]{hazan2016introduction}), and it will be essential in our analysis.
-Let $t_1,t_2\in [T]$, $t_1\le t_2$.
-We denote by $\cI\defeq[t_1,t_2]$ the set $\{t_1,t_1+1,\ldots,t_2\}$, and we call $\cI$ the \emph{time interval} starting from round $t_1$ to round $t_2$.
+Unlike previous work, we require $\cRp$ and $\cRd$ to be \emph{weakly adaptive}, that is, they should guarantee sublinear \emph{adaptive} (\emph{a.k.a. interval}) regret (see, \eg \citep{hazan2007adaptive,luo2018efficient}).
+This notion of regret is stronger than ``standard'' external regret, and it will be essential in our analysis.
 The primal regret minimizer must be such that, for $\delta\in(0,1]$, with probability at least $1-\delta$ it holds that, for any $\vpi\in\Pi$ and for any interval $\cI$,

 where $M_{\cI}$ is the maximum absolute value of the losses $\lossp$ observed in interval $\cI$, and $\cump[T,\delta][\term{P}]$ is a term of order $\tilde O(\sqrt{T})$.
 We require a similar property for the dual regret minimizer.
-However, since the dual regret minimizer works under full-information feedback we can use a regret minimizer with deterministic regret guarantees.
+However, since the dual regret minimizer works under full-information feedback by construction, we can use a regret minimizer with deterministic regret guarantees.
 In particular, $\cRd$ should guarantee that, for any time interval $\cI=[t_1,t_2]$, and for any pair of dual variables $(\lambda,\mu) \in \mathbb{R}_{\ge0}^2 $ it holds

 where $\nu(T)\ge0$ is such that $\nu(T)=o(T)$, and $\cumdb$ (resp., $\cumdr$) is a term sublinear in $T$ related to the budget (resp., ROI) constraint.